1965 Pacific typhoon season: Super Typhoon Dinah (Huling)

+Tropical Storm Emma (Ibiang)

+Emma affected the Philippines, Taiwan, Japan.

+CMA Tropical Depression 15

+This is the tropical depression only tracked by CMA.

+Tropical Depression 13W (Luming)

+13W is also known as Tropical Storm Luming by PAGASA.

 Super Typhoon Freda (Miling)

 160 mph Super Typhoon Freda, which began its life on July 6, hit northern Luzon on the 13th.
 It crossed the island and the South China Sea, where it hit Hainan Island as a 115 mph typhoon on the 15th.
 Freda dissipated the next day over China, after causing heavy flooding killing an unknown number of people.
 In Hong Kong, Freda killed 2 people.

 CMA Tropical Depression 18

 The depression stayed away from land, yet it did not last long.

-Severe Tropical Storm Gilda (Narsing)
+Tropical Storm Gilda (Narsing)

 Gilda did not last long, although it caused some damage.

 CMA Tropical Depression 20

 The depression did not last long.

 Typhoon Harriet (Openg)

 Harriet hit Taiwan as a Category 3 typhoon.

 Super Typhoon Jean (Rubing)

 Super Typhoon Jean, after reaching a peak of 160 mph on August 3, weakened slightly to hit southwestern Japan as a 150 mph super typhoon on August 5.
 The typhoon brought heavy winds to Southern Japan before becoming extratropical on the 7th.
 Typhoon Jean killed 28 people throughout Southern Japan.